-Research has shown experimentally and in clinical cases that atrophy can appear as early as 2 days after nerve injury and significant atrophy after 6 days.
+Research has shown experimentally and clinical cases that atrophy can appear as early as two days after nerve injury and significant atrophy after six days.

 Lack of sensation of the skin may be present on the medial aspect of the tibia if the saphenous nerve has been involved in the trauma.
 In a study of 30 calves suffering from femoral nerve trauma, 57% lacked skin sensation.